Skip to content

 UY Scuti is a red supergiant or red hypergiant star located in the direction of the constellation Scutum.
-With an estimated radius of 1,708 solar radii, it is a previous record holder for the largest star known.
-The supergiant is classified as a pulsating variable star.
-Its brightness varies from magnitude 8.29 to 10.56.
-As it is only 9th magnitude even at its brightest, the star is invisible to the unaided eye.
-It can be seen in 4-inch and larger telescopes.
+With a radius of 909 solar radii, it is one of the largest stars known.
+The pulsating variable star varies in brightness from magnitude 8.29 to 10.56 and is invisible to the unaided eye.
+It lies approximately 5,871 light-years away.

 Star type

-The estimated mass of UY Scuti is between 7 and 10 solar masses.
 The star is losing mass at a rate of 5.8 x 10-5 solar masses per year.
 As a result, it is surrounded by a large and complex envelope of dust.
-The cloud of gas lost by the star stretches across 400 astronomical units.
+The cloud of gas lost by the star is 400 astronomical units across.

 UY Scuti is enshrouded in dust and does not have any visible companions, which makes it difficult to determine its stellar parameters with a high degree of certainty.
 The presence of companions would allow scientists to measure the star’s mass through gravitational interference.